hawkw/portfolio/_posts/2015-10-31-water-of-life.md

 <!--excerpt-->
 ![Water of Life]({{ site.github.url }}/assets/water_of_life/water_of_life_01.png)

-<p class="lead">Water is life: all Earthly organisms rely on water.
-Water is death: it drowns, floods, washes away.</p>
+Water is life: all Earthly organisms rely on water.
+Water is death: it drowns, floods, washes away.
 Water is life: even the purest water teems with untold millions of invisible microörganisms, many of which are necessary to human survival.
-Water is death: just as many of these organisms are deadly.</p>
+Water is death: just as many of these organisms are deadly.

 ![Water of Life]({{ site.github.url }}/assets/water_of_life/water_of_life_02.png)